autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 - The output should be as described [here](#what-is-the-expected-output-when-a-failing-scenario-becomes-passing-in-one-iteration).

 ### Visualization
-The visualization provided by scenario simulator failure evaluation tool is a simple representation of the different Autoware repositories and commits, indicating at the time of the scenario became successful which commit was checked out in different repositories, the commit that lastly checkout that made the scenario successful, and the commit after it that is highly suspected to be the commit causing this failure.
+The visualization provided by scenario simulator failure evaluation tool is a simple representation of the different Autoware repositories and commits, indicating **_at the time of the scenario became successful_** which commit was checked out in different repositories, the commit that lastly checked-out that made the scenario successful, and the commit after it that is highly suspected to be the commit causing this failure.

 The visualization depends on [mermaid gantt chart](https://mermaid.js.org/syntax/gantt.html) syntax.

-> It is worth mentioning that visualization does not include any commits that are older than date to stop searching.
+> It is worth mentioning that visualization does not include any commits that are older than date to stop searching `date_to_stop_searching`.
 This trimming made it the visualization more making sense and more comfortable for the user to understand, specially that there are repo that are not frequently changed and has a single commit very long time from the time we are doing the evaluation

 The visualization output comes in a README.md file and it is as well located for now in `autoware_path` like the other two files.